ejmr/LNVL/docs/Instructions.md

 **Note:** The instruction must receive either `location` or `position`.
 If the instruction receives both then `location` always takes precedence.

+### Get-Data ###

+This instruction loads and displays data from the script environment.
+It expects the same arguments as those required by the `import-variable` opcode.

 ### No-Op ###